IAMQIANYANG/random-quote-laotzu/README.md

-# random-quote-laotzu
-A random quote machine created using Google Sheet as the data source.
-Project from free code camp.
+A random quote machine.

+Quote are all from the ancient Chinese philosopher LaoTzu.

+Tools used: Bootstrap, JQuery, [font Awesome](http://fontawesome.io/)

+A free code camp project.

+You can visit the published page on: [https://iamqianyang.github.io/random-quote-laotzu/](https://iamqianyang.github.io/random-quote-laotzu/)